Emem-Data/Call-Center-Analysis/README.md

 So, I began to wonder why these topics were unanswered or unresolved, especially the topics on technical support.
 I checked the "Average speed of answer in seconds by Topics" to see if I could get an answer.
-But to my surprise, it was revealed that no average, technical support calls were picked up in 53 seconds, which is the fastest call by topic answered average.
+But to my surprise, it was revealed that on average, technical support calls were picked up in 53 seconds, which is the topic with the fastest answered call on an average.

 ![4a](https://user-images.githubusercontent.com/103915142/232004429-ea1f9144-45a5-4eb3-9c8e-3940aba6c502.jpg)

->> __If the calls for technical support were answered the fastest on average, why is it still the most unanswered and unresolved topic?__
+> __If the calls for technical support were answered the fastest on average, why is it still the most unanswered and unresolved topic?__

 I suspected it had to do with the agents, maybe someone has a habit of keeping customers waiting for too long.
 So I checked and I wasn't wrong after all!